roman-milk/roman-milk.github.io/teachers-trip.md

  "No idea.
 We could try going round the front and joining the queue.
 At least you can, I'd be recognized.
 If you can get in I'll wait here for you.
 Let's get back round there and see what's going down." ***

  Lara had been pushed and shoved from the car into an old abandoned warehouse.
 There was no one on the street to see her naked body but that wasn't something she was considering at the moment.
-Report_Story #4